Dedicated Philanthropic Giving Attorney in Dallas, TX

 Many of the clients our firm serves have significant incomes and assets and wish to use those assets to do good in our local and global community.
-Through philanthropic giving today and estate planning for the future, we can help you achieve your charitable intentions and maximize the impact of your gift both for the charity and for your estate.
+Through philanthropic giving and planning for the future, we can help you achieve your charitable intentions and maximize the impact of your gift both for the charity and for your estate.

 - Review charities of your choice for financial soundness and effectiveness of service